aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 Refer to [DLAMI Developer Guide](https://docs.aws.amazon.com/dlami/latest/devguide/using.html) for usage guidance.

-For fully managed experience, do consider [Amazon SageMaker](https://aws.amazon.com/sagemaker/)
+Consider [Amazon SageMaker](https://aws.amazon.com/sagemaker/) if you are looking for a fully managed experience.

 ## About Linux templates
 The login user name depends on Linux distributions as follows: